HistoryAtState/hsg-project/README.md

 ## Setup

 - Clone this repo
+- For oXygen users:
+    - Open the `hsg-project.xpr` file in oXygen
+    - From the External Tools toolbar menu (or Tools > External Tools):
+    - Select `Clone all repositories` once to pull required repositories (and any time new repositories are added).
+    - Select `Deploy all repositories to localhost` to build all packages and deploy them into the database.
+- For command line users:
     - Run `ant setup` once to pull required repositories (and any time new repositories are added).
-(If git cannot be found, edit `build.properties` to set the correct path to the executable.)
     - Run `ant` to build all packages and deploy them into the database.

+## Troubleshooting
-(Edit `build.properties` to ensure that `instance.uri`, `instance.user`, and `instance.password` are correct for your eXist instance.)
+    - In the case of authentication errors, check `build.properties` to ensure that `local.instance.uri`, `local.instance.user`, and `local.instance.password` are correct for your eXist instance.
+    - In the case of errors that git cannot be found, edit `build.properties` to set the correct path to the executable.

+## Other External Tools entries for oXygen users

+- To pull the latest updates for all repos, select `Fetch updates to all repositories`
+- To pull the latest updates for a single repo, open a file from that repo and select `Fetch updates to current repository`
+- To deploy a single repo's package, open a file from that repo and select `Deploy current repository to localhost`
+- To clean the project of all generated packages, select `Delete generated packages` (This also calls each repository's `clean` targets.)

-## Other targets
+## Other Ant targets for command line users

 - To pull the latest updates for all repos, call `ant update`
 - To only build the packages (and not deploy them), call `ant build`